belix2228/task-manager-CLI/README.md

  5.Save and load tasks from a file using JSON

 ## Features
-(.)**Add Task**: Add new tasks with a unique ID and title **View Tasks**: Display all tasks, showing their ID, title, and completion status.
+- ● **Add Task**: Add new tasks with a unique ID and title
+- ● **View Task**: Display all tasks, showing their ID, title, and completion status.
-**Complete Task**: Mark a task as completed.
+- ● **Complete Task**: Mark a task as complete.
-**Delete Task**: Remove a task from the task list by ID **Save/Load Tasks**: Save tasks to a tasks.json file and load them automatically when the program starts.
+- ● **Delete Task**:  Remove a task from the task list by ID
+- ● **Save and Load**:  Save tasks to a tasks.json file and load them automatically when the program starts.
-- ● Task 1: Add a task to the list.
-- ● Task 2: View all tasks with status.
-- ● Task 3: Mark a task as complete.